wso2/docs-is/en/docs/administer/changing-to-oracle-rac.md

 default, `         WSO2_CARBON_DB        ` datasource is used to connect
 to the default  H2 database, which stores registry and user management data.
-After setting up the Oracle RAC database to replace the default H2 database, either [change the default configurations of the `          WSO2_CARBON_DB         ` datasource](#ChangingtoOracleRAC-Changingthedefaultdatabase), or [configure a new datasource](#ChangingtoOracleRAC-Configuringnewdatasourcestomanageregistryorusermanagementdata) to point it to the new database as explained below.
+After setting up the Oracle RAC database to replace the default H2 database, either change the default configurations of the `          WSO2_CARBON_DB         ` datasource, or configure a new datasource to point it to the new database as explained below.

 #### Changing the default WSO2\_CARBON\_DB datasource

 Follow the steps below to change the type of the default WSO2\_CARBON\_DB datasource.

-1. Edit the default datasource configuration in the \< `           PRODUCT_HOME>/repository/conf/datasources/m          `
+1. Edit the default datasource configuration in the
-    `           aster-datasources.xml          ` file as shown below.
+    `           <IS_HOME>/repository/conf/datasources/master-datasources.xml          ` file as shown below.

     ``` xml
     <datasource>